giovannabbottino/notebook/_docs/data_structure/list/queue.md

 A queue is a linear structure that follows an order: First in, First out (FIFO) [[1]](#ref1).

-It basically has four operations, queuing, unqueuing, front and rear.
+It basically has four operations, Enqueue, Dequeue, front and rear.
 See image below for illustration.

 <a href="{{ site.baseurl }}/assets/images/queue/queue.png" data-toggle="lightbox">
     <img src="{{ site.baseurl }}/assets/images/queue/queue.png" class="img-fluid" />